Operation Anaconda: Battle of Takur Ghar

 On the second day of the operation, General Hagenbeck and Colonel Wiercinski decided to make some changes.
 Because many soldiers in the southern blocking position of the 187th Infantry had been wounded, Hagenbeck chose to withdraw forces from the southern end of the valley.
 Instead, he relocated them to the northern position to assist the 3rd Brigade of the 101st Airborne Division in carrying out a sweep from the north to the south along the eastern ridge.
-Lieutenant Colonel Ron Corkran's 187th Infantry Battalion arrived in the northern region around 8:00 PM on March 3 and began their careful sweep southward, encountering no resistance.
+Lieutenant Colonel Ron Corkran's 187th Infantry Battalion arrived in the northern region around 8:00 PM on 3 March and began their careful sweep southward, encountering no resistance.
 It became clear that the defenders had abandoned the valley floor.
 By the end of the day, they had successfully cleared a path to the base of Takur Ghar, and had gained a much better feel for the opposition, which had proven to be more formidable than initially anticipated.

 General Hagenbeck also took steps to address the challenges the air assault team had faced on the initial day of the operation.
 The Apache helicopters had suffered significant damage, and it had become apparent that the AC-130 aircraft were susceptible to ground fire, making them unsuitable for daytime operations.
-Furthermore, there weren't enough Air Force tactical controllers available to fulfill the demand for precision-guided strikes against al-Qaeda positions.
+Furthermore, there were not enough Air Force tactical controllers available to fulfill the demand for precision-guided strikes against al-Qaeda positions.
 To tackle these issues, CENTCOM deployed five A-10 Thunderbolt II aircraft.
 Not only were these robust aircraft far less susceptible to ground fire, but they could also remain over the battlefield during daylight hours and deliver accurate strikes without requiring the assistance of Air Force tactical controllers.